 Highly Educated Trial Attorneys — Available 24/7

 On average, more than one crash-related pedestrian fatality occurs every 1.5 hours, according to the Centers for Disease Control and Prevention.
-In 2017 alone, there were nearly 6,000 pedestrian traffic-related deaths in the United States, and more than 100,000 reported accidents.
+In 2021 alone, there were approximately 7,000 pedestrian traffic-related deaths in the United States, which represents a 40-year high.
 In an accident, pedestrians are far more likely to suffer catastrophic injuries or deadly consequences, which is why these types of incidents are so terrifying.
 Unfortunately, many of these accidents are due to driver oversight or carelessness, but there are often other factors at play.
 If you were injured in a pedestrian accident, make sure you know what to do to protect your rights and your future.

 Choose BD&J Today